xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 }
 ~~~

-Errors:
+Errors:<br />
-E_UNAUTHORIZED : You are not authorized
+E_UNAUTHORIZED : You are not authorized<br />
 E_INVALID_REQUEST : Generic error.
-Either you casted your maximum number of votes, or the poll is not open anymore.
+Either you casted your maximum number of votes, or the poll is not open anymore.<br />